birkat/22Oct_fsdsm_endtoend/README.md

 ```
 bash you_file_name.sh

-#if source file not activate then use:
+#if source file not activate from init_setp.sh
+# then activate manually:
 source activate ./env
 ```